,Big Sky, Montana

 |Number of visits||2|

 * Sigh * This is a tough one.
 I expect that the vast majority of people who visit Big Sky really love it.
 Based on comments we heard on the lifts many people consider it the best skiing in North America.
-On paper it has everything that you could ever want in a ski resort — huge acreage, huge vertical, lots of snow, no rain, and 34 lifts (although there are just 20 lifts that serve skiing pods).
-The problem is that for whatever reason the 4 days over 2 trips haven’t been as much fun as they should have been.
+On paper it has everything that you could ever want in a ski resort — huge acreage, huge vertical, lots of snow, no rain, and 39 lifts (although there are just 20 lifts that serve skiing pods).
+The problem is that for whatever reason our time there just didn’t meet up with expectations.

-First off is the rocks.
+First off is the rocks, on groomed runs.
 For a place that seems to legitimately get 400-inches of snowfall, it doesn’t show.
 On both trips my skis became intimately familiar with new rocks on just about every other run.
-The run down from the top of the tram in December 2017 featured about 300-vertical of sideslipping over rocks to get to the skiable part.
+And most memorable was the run from the top of the tram in December 2017 featured about 300-vertical of sideslipping over rocks to get to the skiable part.
 Notice the narrow strip of snow behind the orange sign in the photo below which was the main path down.
-Now imagine 50 mph gusts of wind and look at the steep dropoff you are on the edge of.
+Now imagine 50 mph gusts of wind and look at the steep drop-off you are on the edge of.

-Next is the crowds.
+Next are the crowds.
 Yes, it’s popular but with 20+ lifts you would think it would handle the crowds well.
-Sadly this is not the case.
+Sadly this was not the case.
 Searching for a place to sit down to eat was an exercise in frustration.
 Many of the lifts are short or flat so the good terrain always had lines.
 The tram was a 30+ minute wait on both trips.
+In 2021 they decided to make tram rides a $30 upcharge on top of the already expensive $209 lift ticket.
+Good thing we went before this policy was in place!

-So yeah, we didn’t really like it that much and probably won’t go back any time soon, but I understand why it’s popular and for less picky skiers it’s probably fantastic.
+So yeah, we didn’t really like it that much and probably won’t go back any time soon, but I understand why it’s popular and for less picky skiers on rental skis it’s probably fantastic.